thekevinscott/thekevinscott/src/pages/2018/image-classification/index.md

 Basically, you can run it until it's good, or or it's clear it's not working, or you run out of time.

 You should see 100% accuracy in the training above.
-Try modifying the code to work on the Pexels dataset.
-I found in my testing that my accuracy numbers would fall a little bit on this more complex dataset.
+Try modifying the code to work on the [Pexels dataset](https://github.com/thekevinscott/dataset-tutorial-for-image-classification/tree/master/data/pexel-images).
+I found in my testing that my accuracy numbers fall a little bit with this more complex dataset.

 ---